M737557/Dutch-GDPR-AVG-Register/README.md

-update 02/04/2026 clipboard tool is now a clipboard tool ;-) Release 2
+update 02/04/2026 clipboard tool is now an clipboard tool ;-) Release 2

 **English GDPR Register and DPIA**